Kyriosity/read-write/README+/software/design/names/README.md

 "Icons" is .. eh .. a bit blasphemous.

 🗼"Tower of Babel" award for naming in different alphabets.
 (Unless it's a highly localized domain or business.)

+First class citizens for functions or other ticniques have a flair ...

 \___________